polkadot-developers/substrate-docs/content/md/en/docs/test/unit-testing.md

 ---

 As you build the logic for your runtime, you'll want to routinely test that the logic works as expected.
-You can create a unit test for the runtime using the [unit testing framework](https://doc.rust-lang.org/rust-by-example/testing/unit_testing.html) provided by Rust.
+You can create unit tests for the runtime using the [unit testing framework](https://doc.rust-lang.org/rust-by-example/testing/unit_testing.html) provided by Rust.
 After you create one or more unit tests, you can use the `cargo test` command to execute the test.
 For example, you can run all of the tests you have created for a runtime by running the following command: